ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 * All Image File images are 400 pixels by 400 pixels and contain publisher attribution statements.
 * All Image File formats are JPEG (`*.jpg`), exclusively.
 * All Image File filenames must be unique and carry the `.jpg` extension, but otherwise have no restrictions.

-## OTHER FILES
-Besides `all.json` and `LICENSE.md`, there are some additional files and folders located in the JSON folder.
-These are all deprecated and currently only used for some automation tasks (for now).